 - Weigh everything!
 Accuracy will aid in weight management.

-- Decrease portion to 2% of body weight, then once your dog starts losing weight increase to 2.5%
+- Decrease feeding portions to 2% of body weight, and once your dog starts losing weight increase it back to 2.5%

-- Stick to leaner meat sources such as our Turkey Formula.
+- Stick to leaner meat sources like our Turkey Formula.
 Stay away from fattier meats.

 - Cut out the extras!
 Include treats in your daily calculations along with the food they will receive in meals.